-The introduction to the original sales brochure for Marine Court says the building was responsible for ‘sweeping away of some of the picturesque and spacious but rather obsolete Georgian houses of on certain portions of the front’.
+The introduction to the original sales brochure for Marine Court says the building was responsible for ‘the sweeping away of some of the picturesque and spacious but rather obsolete Georgian houses on certain portions of the front’.

 Fourteen houses made way for the creation of Marine Court, they were all of a similar style to the remaining section of Marina Colonnade that is still visible today.

 Marine Court was also designed to be ultra modern and was therefore ‘all-electric,’ the sales brochure talks about it ‘dispensing with coal fires and their resultant ashes, dirt and dust’.
 The block included thermostatic central heating, electric cooker and refrigerator, radio aerial, an internal intercom system and public telephone facilities, 24 hour centrally supplied hot water and ‘air conditioning apparatus’ that still functions via a complicated system of fans and built-in air ducts that serves all parts of the building.

 The sale pitch said the flats were ‘the last word in comfort and convenience – yet well within the scope of all middle class pockets’.